-The Brown Center for Faculty Innovation and Excellence will support the creation of five Focused Inquiry Groups (FIGs) to explore an aspect related to one of the following:
+The Brown Center for Faculty Innovation and Excellence will support the creation of five Focused Inquiry Groups (FIGs) to explore a variety of questions, issues, or concerns focusing on, for example, student learning and success, faculty and staff well-being, or creative approaches to community building.
+These are just a few examples.

 What Is A Focused Inquiry Group?

 A Focused Inquiry Group (FIG) is a small working group of 4 – 5 members who meet in person or online to work together on a specific question, issue, or concern.
 Collaborative inquiry provides an opportunity for participants to recognize common challenges and work together to create solutions.

 What Will A FIG Do?

 Facilitated by the group leader, a FIG will work together to: